Nirmal Purja: The Himalayan Times blacklisting

-In 2025, the Nepal Press Council blacklisted The Himalayan Times and removed its government-funded advertising following an investigation into 'imbalanced' articles about mountaineer Nirmal "Nims" Purja and his companies, Skydive Nimsdai and Elite Exped.
+In 2025, the Nepal Press Council blacklisted The Himalayan Times and removed its government-funded advertising following an investigation into "imbalanced" articles about Purja and his companies, Skydive Nimsdai and Elite Exped.

-Over the course of 2024, 17 articles were published in The Himalayan Times, alleging wrongdoing by Purja and his businesses.
+Across 2024, The Himalayan Times published 17 articles alleging wrongdoing by Purja and his businesses.
 In response, Purja and his companies filed a complaint with the Nepal Press Council, prompting an investigation.

 On 20 February 2025, the Council ruled that the publication had breached the Journalistic Code of Conduct, stating that the articles were "unilateral and imbalanced, aimed at creating hatred and discrimination, and potentially causing damage to individuals."
-As a result, they decided The Himalayan Times was blacklisted, and government-funded advertising was withdrawn.
+As a result, the council blacklisted The Himalayan Times and withdrew government-funded advertising.

-The Himalayan Times responded on March 12^{th}, 2025, alleging the Nepal Press Council ‘has made an arbitrary decision to take 'unconstitutional action'’ against them.
+On 12 March 2025, The Himalayan Times responded, alleging that the Nepal Press Council "has made an arbitrary decision to take 'unconstitutional action'" against them.